 In this tutorial, we will connect to the Ropsten testnet.

-There are many ways of installing Geth.
+There are many ways of installing Geth node.
 You can do it via packet manager like homebrew on MacOS or PPA on Ubuntu, you can directly download it, run it in a docker or build it from source code yourself.

 For this tutorial, we will directly download it since this makes the process most similar for all operating systems.